jeffreyadams/atlasofliegroups-docs/linux_installation.rst

 The software has been well tested with g++ versions 4.8 and above.

-Ideally, this should compile the code and produce the file ``atlas``.
 The most likely reason for an error has to do with the readline library.
 The software will run without it.
 To see if this is the problem give command::